Legal · Plain English · Applies to all Red Flagg™ services

 To use our Services, you will need to:

-- grant us the access we need to deliver the Services (for example, Microsoft 365 Granular Delegated Admin Privileges (GDAP) if your plan requires it);
+• grant us the access we need to deliver the Services — for example, Microsoft 365 Granular Delegated Admin Privileges (GDAP) for Microsoft 365 services, or equivalent administrative access for Google Workspace services, where your plan requires it;

 You are responsible for:

-- any third-party licences (for example, Microsoft 365 licences) you procure through us.
+• any third-party licences (for example, Microsoft 365 or Google Workspace licences) you procure through us.

 Give us accurate info, give us the access we need, and keep an eye on your own account.
-If your staff do something silly with your systems, that's on you.
-If Microsoft has an outage affecting your licences, that's a Microsoft issue, not ours — though we'll help you through it.
+If your staff do something that leads to a breach, that’s on you.
+If Microsoft or Google has an outage, that’s their issue, not ours — though we’ll help you through it.

 Fees, billing and tax